couchbase-examples/couchbase-tutorials/tutorial/markdown/nodejs/ottoman-express.md

 - [Airport List](#list-airport) – Get all airports.
 Optionally filter the list by country
 - [Direct Connections](#direct-connections) - Get a list of airports directly connected to the specified airport

-For CRUD operations, we will use the [Ottoman JS](https://ottomanjs.com), an object-document mapping built on top of the [Couchbase NodeJS SDK v3.x](https://docs.couchbase.com/nodejs-sdk/current/hello-world/start-using-sdk.html) to create, read, update, and delete a document.
+For CRUD operations, we will use the [Ottoman JS](https://ottomanjs.com), an object-document mapping built on top of the [Couchbase NodeJS SDK](https://docs.couchbase.com/nodejs-sdk/current/hello-world/start-using-sdk.html) to create, read, update, and delete a document.
 Every document will need an ID (similar to a primary key in other databases) to save it to the database.
 For other end points, we will use [Ottoman Query API](https://ottomanjs.com/docs/quick-start#write-a-query-with-ottomans-query-api) to query for documents.

 ## Document Structure